wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 * If the Well Chamber of the next level down hasn't been observed, any object placed over the Well will disappear as soon as it is no longer perceived by anyone.
 * Falling into the well is to fall into oblivion; there will be no body to recover, no matter how deeply the adventurers delve.

+This specific Well Chamber is avoided by the Court of Briars, after a few too many Thorned Bones fell into the Well.
+While their corporeal forms are disposable, the Well also devours the souls of those who fall into it.
+Souls are of limited supply.

 ### 4.
 ### 5.
 ### 6.